BijanSN/Applied-Black-Litterman-Model-on-Swiss-Securities/README.md

 # 1. Black-Litterman using copula approach (COP)
 One of the main drawbacks of the previous BL implementation is embedded into the former prior described.
-Indeed, as stated earlier, the prior follows a normal distribution around the mean of the excessive market returns.
-In reality, this is not the case at all, as our empirical data suggest.
+Indeed, as stated earlier, **the prior follows a normal distribution around the mean of the excessive market returns.
+In reality, this is not the case at all, as our empirical data suggests**.
 To bypass this problem, the copula-opinion pooling (COP) - an extension in a classical Black-Litterman method- implements a prior which correctly reflects the dependency structure of the market using multivariate copula.
 The intuition is the same as before; the Black-Litterman method requires 2 inputs: Market views and well as the manager’s.
 In order to infer the nonparametric